zyllio/zyllio-sdk/README.md

 # ZYLLIO Plugin Development guide

 Zyllio SDK is a development kit that allows developers to extend Zyllio Studio by creating Plugins.
-These plugins contain Components, Actions and Themes
+These plugins contain Components, Actions, Formula functions and Themes

 - Components are Visual Components set in screens like Texts, Lists, Buttons, ...
 - Actions are pieces of logic executed when the mobile app. user presses a button
+- Formula functions are piece of presentation to display complex data (math, substring, unit convertion, distance calculation...)
 - Themes are shade of colors to customize the appearance of screens across the whole mobile app

-It is the decision of developer to define the granularity of a plugin, it may contain any number of Components, Actions and Themes altogether
+It is the decision of developer to define the granularity of a plugin, it may contain any number of Components, Actions, Functions and Themes altogether

 # Experiment